 - 3.7.1 ORGANISATIONS AND RESEARCHERS should make sure that research involving animals adheres to all legal and ethical requirements and other applicable guidelines.
-They should also ensure responsible use of animal-derived materials (where possible). - 3.7.2 They are to meet the legal requirements of the 3Rs for reduction, replacement, and refinement of research involving animals and should refer to the relevant guidance from: - Home Office (Reference 35); - Animals in Science (ASC; Reference 36); - Laboratory Animal Science Association (LASA; Reference 37); and - UKRIO (Reference 38). - 3.7.3 Organisations and researchers should ensure that they continue to address the 3Rs with help from the National Centre for the Replacement, Refinement & Reduction of Animals in Research (NC3Rs; Reference 39). - 3.7.4 ORGANISATIONS should set up systems to ensure the ethical, regulatory, and peer review of research projects involving
+They should also ensure responsible use of animal-derived materials (where possible). - 3.7.2 They should meet the legal requirements of the 3Rs for reduction, replacement, and refinement of research involving animals and refer to relevant guidance: - Home Office Research and testing using animals: licences and compliance (Reference 36); - Animals in Science (ASC; Reference 37); - Laboratory Animal Science Association (LASA; Reference 38); and - UKRIO A primer on research involving animals (Reference 39). - 3.7.3 Organisations and researchers should ensure that they continue to address the 3Rs with help from the National Centre for the Replacement, Refinement & Reduction of Animals in Research (NC3Rs; Reference 40). - 3.7.4 ORGANISATIONS should set up systems to ensure the ethical, regulatory, and peer review of research projects involving animals.

-- animals.
 The systems should include mechanisms to make sure that such research projects have been approved by all applicable bodies, ethical, regulatory, or otherwise.

-Organisations should have an institutional Animal Welfareand Ethical Review Body (AWERB) and follow appropriate guidance (e.g., LASA/RSPCA, see Reference 40). - 3.7.5 Organisations should ensure that their researchers are open about animal research and abide by the commitments set out in the Concordat of Openness on Animals in Research (Reference 41). - 3.7.6 Organisations should ensure that their researchers are trained in all procedures necessary to conduct the research. - 3.7.7 Organisations should make sure that their researchers are aware of the above systems and have access to all relevant guidance and legal and ethical frameworks. - 3.7.8 RESEARCHERS should submit a draft project licence application for research projects involving animals for review by their local AWERB and amend their application in accordance with the recommendations of that review.
+Organisations should have an institutional Animal Welfare and Ethical Review Body (AWERB) and follow appropriate guidance (e.g., LASA/RSPCA, see Reference 41).

+- 3.7.5 Organisations should ensure that their researchers are open about animal research and abide by the commitments set out in the Concordat of Openness on Animals in Research (Reference 42). - 3.7.6 Organisations should ensure that their researchers are trained in all procedures necessary to conduct the research. - 3.7.7 Organisations should make sure that their researchers are aware of the above systems and have access to all relevant guidance and legal and ethical frameworks. - 3.7.8 RESEARCHERS should submit a draft project licence application for research projects involving animals for review by their local AWERB and amend their application in accordance with the recommendations of that review.
 They must have the necessary procedure training and maintain accurate record keeping.
-They should also ensure that such research projects have been approved by all applicable bodies, ethical, regulatory, or otherwise before starting the research. - 3.7.9 If researchers consider that animals involved in research are subject to unreasonable risk, harm or licence infringement (either or both project and personal Home Office animal licences), they must suspend the activity that is deemed harmful and then report their concerns to their manager or other appropriate person(s) as identified by their organisation, and, where required, to the appropriate regulatory authority (e.g., Home Office). - 3.7.10 Researchers should comply with appropriate standards by following the PREPARE checklist when planning animal research (Reference 42), in conjunction with the ARRIVE guidelines for transparent reporting and dissemination of outputs from research involving animals and/or animal material (Reference 43).
+They should also ensure that such research projects have been approved by all applicable bodies, ethical, regulatory, or otherwise before starting the research. - 3.7.9 If researchers consider that animals involved in research are subject to unreasonable risk, harm or licence infringement (either or both project and personal Home Office animal licences), they must suspend the activity that is deemed harmful and then report their concerns to their manager or other appropriate person(s) as identified by their organisation, and, where required, to the appropriate regulatory authority (e.g., Home Office). - 3.7.10 Researchers should comply with appropriate standards by following the PREPARE checklist when planning animal research (Reference 43), in conjunction with the ARRIVE guidelines for transparent reporting and dissemination of outputs from research involving animals and/or animal material (Reference 44).